tembo-io/pgmq/README.md

 - Lightweight - Built with Rust and Postgres only
 - Guaranteed "exactly once" delivery of messages consumer within a visibility timeout
 - API parity with [AWS SQS](https://aws.amazon.com/sqs/) and [RSMQ](https://github.com/smrchy/rsmq)
-- Messages stay in the queue until deleted
+- Messages stay in the queue until explicitly deleted
 - Messages can be archived, instead of deleted, for long-term retention and replayability
 - Table (bloat) maintenance automated with [pg_partman](https://github.com/pgpartman/pg_partman)
 - High performance operations with index-only scans.

 ## Table of Contents
 - [Postgres Message Queue (PGMQ)](#postgres-message-queue-pgmq)
   - [Features](#features)